akshaya9/secure-hospital-system/README.md

 # secure-hospital-system
-Secure Hospital System: Cloud-based hospital management with role-based features (appointments, records, diagnostics, payments) using Django, blockchain, Keras/NLTK chatbot, and JavaScript UI.
+The Secure Hospital System project is a cloud-based hospital management system.
+It offers secure, role-based functionalities for patients, doctors, hospital staff, lab staff, insurance staff, and admins, with features like appointment scheduling, record access, diagnostics, payments, and more.
+Utilizing technologies like Django for user management, blockchain for data security, Keras and NLTK for a chatbot, and JavaScript for the user interface.